 1. Morning Routine Visual Schedule

-We all know that getting kids ready for the day can feel like pulling teeth.
-One way to help your sanity as a parent, and foster independence in your child, is to have a morning routine visual schedule or checklist.
-From brushing their teeth to getting dressed to eating breakfast, outlining the morning can help streamline your time and allow your child to get ready for their day without requiring prompts and reminders.
-You can find ready-made printable routine schedules online to use at home, made by educators.
+From brushing their teeth to getting dressed to eating breakfast, outlining the morning can help streamline your time and let your child get ready for their day without prompts or reminders.
+You can find ready-made printable routine schedules online, created by educators, for use at home.

 2. Visual Timers

-Whenever you give your child a task to complete with a time or length specification, you can use a visual timer so they can see how much or how little time they have left.
+Visual timers can help children better understand time limits and transitions.
+Whenever you give your child a task with a time or length specification, you can use a visual timer so they can see how much time or how much distance they have left.
 For example, if your second-grader’s homework is to read for 10 minutes every night, set a visual timer and have them sit down with a book.

-We all love for kids to help set the table.
+We all love it when kids help set the table.
 It’s a responsibility many young children can take on, and it helps make parents’ lives easier.
 But many kids forget which side to put the fork on and which to put the spoon on.
 So, post a visual of what a place setting looks like!

 4. Mealtime Behavior Expectations